RoboJackets/robocup-firmware/README.md

 ## Getting Started

-For resources for beginners to embbedded development see the [Resources Page](https://github.com/RoboJackets/mtrain/wiki/Resources).
+For resources for beginners to embbedded development see the [Getting Started](https://robojackets.github.io/robocup-firmware/) Page for robocup-firmware.

+For resources pertaining to the hardware of the mTrain including datasheets and schematics see the [Resources Page]doc/ExternalResources.md).

 ## Building and Programming